 Instead I Optimized the Title as-

-I decided to use this title element because this concentrates SEO benefit from the title tag to the main phrase “WordPress Title Tag SEO” and adds 2014 for visitors: 2014 is part of relevant SERPs and hoping potential visitors will see the 2014 as an indication the page is up to date: in 2015 I’ll update the page and change the title to 2015.
-Since Search Engines like Google rate the contents of the title tag as important you ideally want THE most important phrase for that page on its own or with information for potential search engine visitors.
+I decided to use this title element because this concentrates SEO benefit from the title tag to the main phrase “WordPress Title Tag SEO Tutorial”.
+Since Search Engines like Google rate the contents of the title tag as important you ideally want THE most important phrase for that page on its own or with information for potential search engine visitors (like your brand name if branding is important).

-The Google search for the entire title “WordPress Title Tag SEO 2014” lists the page as number 2 in Google, also have a couple of other pages listed (so ranked 2, 3 and 4 in Google).
+At the time of updating this page (July 2017) I had a different title tag for the WordPress page above.
+A Google search for the entire (old) title “WordPress Title Tag SEO 2014” used to list the page high in Google (1st result).
 As you can see from the screenshot below the Google search shows the pages title tag plus my name: even though my name isn’t in the title tag, Google has associated my site to my name David Law (from all the comment backlinks that use my name).

-I think having the 2014 on an SEO tutorial SERP could increase the click through rate, people think SEO moves on quite quickly (read about the Google Hummingbird algo), by adding the current year it suggests it’s up to date information.
+While it was the year 2014 having the 2014 increased the click through rate, people think SEO moves on quite quickly (read about the Google Hummingbird algo), by adding the current year it suggests it’s up to date information.
+Now that it’s 2017 it required an update and I changed it to “WordPress Title Tag SEO Tutorial” this time.

 Title Tag Length